olga-demidko/documentation/docs/guide/vulnerabilities/220-insecure-tls-configuration.md

     </tr>
 </table>

-A wrong configuration may lead to the following:
+This vulnerability may lead to the following:
 * An attacker may read the contents of traffic (confidentiality)
 * An attacker may modify traffic (integrity)
 * An attacker may replay requests against the server (replay prevention)